 With the incredible growth in demand for video content, starting a YouTube channel is an excellent option.
 Although YouTube is a competitive platform, there are far fewer YouTube channels than blogs, so this may be an easier way to stand out.

 9. Start a Podcast

 If you’re interested in audio content, you could start a podcast related to engineering.
-This opportunity is very similar to blogging or starting a YouTube channel, except that you’ll be creating audio content instead of written or video-based content.
+This opportunity is similar to blogging or starting a YouTube channel, except that you’ll create audio content instead of written or video-based content.

-Like a blog or YouTube channel, you can monetize your podcast in a number of ways, including through advertising, affiliate marketing, sponsorships, and selling products and services.
+Like a blog or YouTube channel, you can monetize your podcast in several ways, including through advertising, affiliate marketing, sponsorships, and selling products and services.

 Podcasting is an excellent option if you’re looking for a side hustle that offers the potential to boost your profile within the industry.
 As the podcast host, you can become known as a leader in the field.